European Community law on the supply of new products

-The Lifts Directive 95/16/EC applies to most goods and passenger lifts, but some products which lift people and goods are not covered (eg escalators and mechanical walkways, cableway installations designed to carry people).
-This Directive has been implemented by the Lifts Regulations.
+The Lifts Directive 2014/33/EU applies to most goods and passenger lifts, but some products which lift people and goods are not covered (eg escalators and mechanical walkways where the Machinery Directive applies, and cableway installations designed to carry people where the Cableways Regulation applies).

 The Lifts Directive does not apply to:

 - lifting appliances whose speed is not greater than 0.15 m/s